-Beneficial ownership is determined in accordance with SEC rules, and includes any shares to which the stockholder has sole or shares voting power or investment power, and also any shares which the stockholder has the right to acquire within 60 days of February 28, 2021, whether through the exercise or conversion of any stock option, convertible security, warrant or other right.
+Beneficial ownership is determined in accordance with SEC rules and includes any shares as to which the stockholder has sole or shared voting power or investment power as well as any shares that the stockholder has the right to acquire within 60 days of March 15, 2022, whether through the exercise, settlement or conversion of any stock option, restricted stock units, convertible security, warrant or other right.
 The indication herein that shares are beneficially owned is not an admission on the part of the stockholder that he, she or it is a direct or indirect beneficial owner of those shares.